Here’s a starter set of fun places to go online. What are your favorites? Send them to me, and I may post them here with a shout-out to you!

 Can’t find your Etch-A-Sketch?
 Don’t have one?
 Your brother/sister/friend won’t share?
+Don’t even know what it is?
 No problem.
 Use this one.

 This link, with brain games and riddles to play in the car, was sent to me by Courtney and her group of students.
 Check it out.

 I know.
-This website is talking directly to parents, but ignore that.
-Instead, skip down to all the links: toys you can make, science experiments, website building, and engineering projects.
+The top of this website is talking directly to parents, but the fun comes when you skip down to all the links: toys you can make, science experiments, website building, and engineering projects.
 Thanks to Katie Kress for this!

 Go Tangram crazy!
 This website is a very unlikely source, not only for tangrams, but for lots of other puzzle links as well.
 Thanks for finding and recommending this, Dakota!